trannguyendangtam1111/ecommerce-api/README.md

 ## 📌 Notes

 - Default role when registering is `ROLE_CUSTOMER`
-- Cart data will be cleared after placing an order
 - All APIs are protected by JWT
 - Exception handling is implemented for clean REST errors